 It was a last minute thing and so I quickly tried to arrange to shoot as much as possible in the two days I had this amazing set up.

-In the one weekend I shot a game of Rugby league, Tony Hawk demoing at Monster skatepark, a NSW Premier League Soccer match that evening and the following day I shot a handfull of overs in the final match of the Women’s World Cup Cricket, and then another Soccer game that night.
+In the one weekend I shot a game of Rugby league, Tony Hawk demoing at Monster skatepark, a NSW Premier League Soccer match that evening and the following day I shot a handfull of overs in the final match of the Women’s World Cup Cricket in India, and then another Soccer game that night.
 I definitely put the camera to the test, especially the high ISO capabilities.
 Most small club fields in Sydney have terrible lighting and I was shooting at ISO 6400 at f4, and shocked at how well the camera not only handled the noise at that ISO but also how well the camera was able to focus the long lens in such crappy light and keep up.
 On my D2x when shooting sports like soccer, the keeper rate is probably about 2-3 sharp shots in a burst of 10.
 The D3 was 9-10 tack sharp in a burst of 10!
 Seriously worth every cent.The other thing worth noting is how sharp this lens is for a zoom!
 You would think the images came from a prime 2.8.

 It has been pretty hard to go back to the old cameras after using the D3.